Which HIF policies cover pregnancy and birth related services?

 Access-what Cover?

-The good news is that AccessGap Cover is designed to minimise or eliminate these out of pocket expenses for medical services whilst an in-patient in a registered overnight hospital or day facility.
+The good news is that AccessGap arrangement is designed to minimise or eliminate these out of pocket expenses for medical services whilst an in-patient in a registered overnight hospital or day facility.
 Australian doctors can nominate to opt in or out of the AccessGap, which may mean that if you choose an AccessGap Doctor you can have lower out-of-pocket costs.
 That's why we always recommend requesting a list of fees in advance, then we can provide you with a Medical Benefit Estimate and advise you of HIF's contribution upfront.

-Useful tip: If you hold private hospital cover, it’s always advisable to ask EACH doctor, obstetrician or specialist if they will treat you under the AccessGap arrangement in order to reduce or elimate any potential medical gaps.
+Useful tip: If you hold private hospital cover, it’s always advisable to ask EACH doctor, obstetrician or specialist if they will treat you under the AccessGap arrangement in order to reduce or eliminate any potential medical gaps.
 To search for a list of registered participating specialists, please visit our AccessGap Specialists page.

-What to expect once you're expecting with HIF.
+What to expect once you're expecting with HIF

 Once you're expecting (hooray!), you can choose your own hospital, obstetrician and other specialists.
 Some obstetricians will only deliver at certain hospitals and will usually book your hospital stay for you.
 It’s best to book early so you have a better chance of getting into the hospital that you and your obstetrician choose.
 In the meantime, here are some commonly asked questions about maternity stays with HIF...